wifiphisher/roguehostapd/README.md

 HOSTAPD_OBJ.start(HOSTAPD_CONFIG_DICT, HOSTAPD_OPTION_DICT)
 ```

-Use the hostapd_binder as library and this config setting will spawn the rogue AP enabling KARMA attack.
+The above configuration will perform the KARMA attack.

 Following are all the options along with their descriptions (also available with `python run.py -h`)